LavakauT/KmersDiscovery_MEME/README.md

 You can adjust your negative data set with different ranges of logFC and adj. p-val.
 Select the range which is acceptable to ML results but please keep applying the same range in different datasets.

 > Usually the numbers of positive and negative genes are differnet.
 Unbalence dataset will affect the ML biased toward the larger one (usually be negative genes).
 To solve this problem, we chose randomly downsizing 10 times to run ML in balenced status.
 The downsizing was applied sampling with replacement.
+Please run down_sizing.R to get the subsets of negative gene lists.
 ![ml](https://github.com/LavakauT/KmersDiscovery_MEME/assets/132649549/a5d43f8b-a660-467c-a349-80005da40dfd)